muratk3n/thirdwave/en/README.md

 ---

 He also answered the question "what is fascism?" with "it is whatever's going through my head at that point in time".
-Fits our model doesnt it?

 ---